yshahun/gc-log-parser/README.md

 The library requires Java 1.8.

 ## Documentation
+###Supported JVM Options
-The library is able to parse GC logs produced by using the following major GC logging options:
+The library is able to parse the logs produced by using the key GC logging options:
 * -XX:+PrintGC (or -verbose:gc)
 * -XX:+PrintGCDetails
 * -XX:+PrintGCTimeStamps